 Amundi Evian Championship

-Jeongeun Lee6 plays a shot on the fourth hole during the second rround of the 2021 Amundi Evian Championship.
+Jeongeun Lee6 plays her tee shot on the first hole during day three of the Amundi Evian Championship.